amacal/leak/README.md

 ## License ##

-Leak is Open Source software is released under the [MIT license](https://github.com/nunit/docs/wiki/License).
+Leak is Open Source software and is released under the [MIT license](https://github.com/amacal/leak/wiki/License).
 The license allows the use of Leak in free and commercial applications and libraries without restrictions.

 ## end-user tools ##
 ```